gl-inet/docs3.x/docs/troubleshooting/led.md

 ## LED Customization

-To configure the LED of GL.iNet routers, please login to Luci by clicking **Advanced settings** at the bottom-left corner of the web admin page.
+To configure the LED of GL.iNet routers, please login to Luci by clicking **Advanced settings** at the bottom-left corner of the web Admin Panel.

 ![](https://static.gl-inet.com/docs/en/3/troubleshooting/ledadvanced.png)

 ![](https://static.gl-inet.com/docs/en/3/setup/slate/more_settings/advanced.jpg)

 Then please choose **System** > **LED Configuration**.